tskyles-401-advanced-javascript/bend-javascript-401d3/curriculum/class-26/lab/README.md

 ## Getting Started

-Starter code has been provided for you in the `/lab/starter-code` folder.

-Open [Code Sandbox](http://codesandbox.io) and Create a new application.
-When prompted, choose "From GitHub" and then paste in the URL to today's starter code folder from your fork of the class repository.
+Open [Code Sandbox](http://codesandbox.io) and Create a new React application.

 You will be submitting the URL to this working sandbox as part of your assignment.

 ## Requirements

-### Modularize and Refactor

-Refactor the application given by first modularizing it, and then altering it's basic functionality of generating a random number into a proper counter application that tracks a number based on button clicks.
+Write a **counter** application with the following features

+- A Header with the style and text of your choosing
+- A Footer with the style and text of your choosing
+- A Count Display that starts at 0 and updates as the count changes
+- An Increment Button that increases the count by 1
+- An Decrement Button that decreases the count by 1

+### Implementation Details

+- Write an `App` component that serves as the container for all sub-components of this application
-- Move the `Header` and `Footer` components to separate files
+- The `Header`, `Footer`, and `Counter` components should be managed in separate files/modules
   - Properly `export` them as defaults
   - Import them into the `App` Component using ES6 `import` statement
-- Rename the `Main` component to `Counter` and change the `App` component to render it using its new name
-- Change the button's click handler to increment the number in state by 1 instead of returning a random number.
-- Add a second button that, when clicked, would decrement that counter
-- Add a form with an input field.
-When a valid number is entered into the field, reset the counter to the entered number
+- In the `Counter` component, manage state (current count) appropriately
+  - Start the value at 0
+  - Increase/Decrease the count by handling clicks on each of the buttons in the component
+  - Ensure that the display of the current count happens dynamically with the state changes

 ### Design Implementation